sensedeep/dynamodb-onetable/README.md

 <a name="model-scan"></a>
 #### async scan(properties, params = {})

 Scan items in the database and return items of the given model type.
-This wraps the DynamoDB `scan` method.
+This wraps the DynamoDB `scan` method and uses a filter expression to extract the designated model type.
 Use `scanItems` to return all model types.
+NOTE: this will still scan the entire database.

+An alternative to using scan to retrieve all items of a give model type is to create a GSI and index the model `type` field and then use `query` to retrieve the items.
+This index can be a sparse index if only a subset of models are indexed.

 The `properties` parameter is a Javascript hash containing fields used to construct a filter expression which is applied by DynamoDB after reading the data but before returning it to the caller.
 OneTable will utilize fields in `properties` that correspond to the schema attributes for the model.
 Superfluous property fields will be ignored in the filter expression.